deltaray-io/mesosim-docs/docs/job-definition-reference.md

 - StrikeSelector’s Statement
 - Expiry DTE Statement

-The Indicators top-level field currently contains one entry: Standard.This additional indirection is planned to add Machine Learning based indicators to the simulator later, which will have different specifications than the normal, standard indicators.The Standard field is a JSON Map (aka Dictionary), which binds user-defined names to indicator specifications.
-The user-defined name will be used as the variable name in the ScriptEngine.Example of two indicators specified: ema_5 and ema_10
+The Indicators top-level field currently contains one entry: Standard.

+This additional indirection is planned to add Machine Learning based indicators to the simulator later, which will have different specifications than the normal, standard indicators.

+The Standard field is a JSON Map (aka Dictionary), which binds user-defined names to indicator specifications.
+The user-defined name will be used as the variable name in the ScriptEngine.

+Example of two indicators specified: `ema_5` and `ema_10`
 ```json
   "Indicators": {
     "Standard": {